 Daily Average Temps taking (DATS) for Women

-DID YOU KNOW THAT IF CORTISOL IS PROVEN LOW (as revealed by saliva testing, then comparing one’s results to the Lab Values page on STTM), we have to find our right “physiologic amount” of cortisol via supplementation i.e. the amount our bodies need daily?
+DID YOU KNOW THAT IF CORTISOL IS PROVEN LOW (as revealed by saliva testing, NOT blood, then comparing one’s results to the Lab Values page on STTM), we have to find our right “physiologic amount” of cortisol via supplementation i.e. the amount our bodies need daily?
+This and what’s in the updated revision STTM book should be ready by YOU & taught to your doctor! ~Janie, hypothyroid patient and site creator

-i.e. it’s not about just “being on cortisol” like prescription hydrocortisone (HC) for extremely low amounts, or OTC Adrenal Cortex (ACE) for moderately low.
+i.e. we as patients have learned that it’s not about just “being on cortisol” like prescription hydrocortisone (HC) for extremely low amounts, or OTC Adrenal Cortex (ACE) for mildly low.
 It’s about finding our “right amount” of the cortisol, which is crucial.

 How do we find our right amount of cortisol when supplementing?